leapwork/Azure-DevOps-plugin/README.md

 7. Now you are ready to get started!

 # Instructions
-1. Azure Devops: Add build step "Leapwork" to your build definition.
+1. Azure DevOps: Add build step "Leapwork" to your build definition.
 	Azure DevOps: Add an agent phase and then add task "Leapwork" to this agent phase.
 2. Enter Leapwork controller hostname or IP-address.
 3. Enter your Leapwork controller API port, by default it is 9001.
 4. Enter your API access key.
 You can find it in Leapwork controller Settings section.